johndo100/routedns-blocklists/README.md

 ## Notes

 - Generated files are updated automatically via CI
 - False positives may occur
-- I use some lists from [cbuijs](https://github.com/cbuijs)
+- I already use some lists from [cbuijs](https://github.com/cbuijs), and this repository helps fill the gap

 ## License